Poltieva/nlp-resources/README.md

 * Rails version - 7.0.2.3

-Back-end for my master's project and a pet-project for my personal growth as a developer.
+My master's project and a pet-project for my personal growth as a developer.

 This is an archive with books, courses, videos etc.